cvhrnkmp/PDF-to-Markdown/README.md

 - **Images**
 - **Mathematical equations**

-it excels in producing a clean, text-based Markdown representation of PDF content that serves as a practical foundation for further refinement.
+It excels in producing a clean, text-based Markdown representation of PDF content that serves as a practical foundation for further refinement.

 ## Features